-The moment a baby is born every person in the room falls silent waiting in anticipation for that first cry of discomfort.
+The moment a baby is born, every person in the room falls silent, waiting in anticipation for that first cry of discomfort.
 A signal that they are not as content as they were moments before.
-Somehow that first cry is music to our ears but as our kids grow older we quickly notice our excitement turn to dread and frustration as emotions grow.
-Just as infants are signaling to their parents that they are having a hard time, our children and teens are letting us know through emotion, behavior, and speech that things are difficult and they may need some support navigating the experience.
-As parents we try our best to help them navigate those moments but even with many years of practice under our belt we often struggle.
-The good news is there are some steps to take to help support our kids as they navigate coping with big emotion.
+Somehow, that first cry is music to our ears, but as our kids grow older, we quickly notice our excitement turn to dread and frustration as emotions grow.
+Just as infants signal to their parents that they are having a hard time, our children and teens let us know through emotion, behavior, and speech that things are difficult and they may need support in navigating the experience.
+As parents, we try our best to help them navigate those moments, but even with many years of practice under our belt, we often struggle.
+The good news is that there are some steps we can take to support our kids as they navigate big emotions.

 Name It, To Tame It

 Dr. Dan Seigel teaches that helping kids, teens, and adults label their emotions is the first step in learning to cope.
-When we know what type of problem we are dealing with we know what types of tools to use to work through it.
-Sometimes we can’t, or won’t, find the right words but we can gesture by making a face, drawing a picture, or writing down the emotion we are feeling in the moment.
-As your child is learning to express themselves you can verbally check in with them on what you’re seeing.
-For example, it looks like you are feeling very angry and disappointed, is that correct?
-It’s okay to let them know you’re ready to support them, they may take a few minutes to breathe before they are ready to tell you, rather than show you, what they’re feeling.
+When we know what type of problem we are dealing with, we know which tools to use to work through it.
+Sometimes we can’t, or won’t, find the right words, but we can gesture by making a face, drawing a picture, or writing down the emotion we are feeling in the moment.
+As your child learns to express themselves, you can check in verbally with them on what you’re seeing.
+For example, it looks like you are feeling very angry and disappointed.
+Is that correct?
+It’s okay to let them know you’re ready to support them; they may take a few minutes to breathe before they are ready to tell you, rather than show you, what they’re feeling.

 Increase Emotional Dialogue in the Home

-Emotions are everywhere and the more we begin to notice them during more mild time the less overwhelming they will feel, even when they are full force.
+Emotions are everywhere, and the more we begin to notice them during milder times, the less overwhelming they will feel, even when they are in full force.
 Talk about your own feelings.
 Help kids label the emotions of characters in books, movies, and experiences with peers, by looking at facial cues, body language, and speech.
-Make emotional check in’s part of everyday conversation and make sure to use the words we mean.
-Often we only say “mad” when what we are really feeling is a mix of emotion, “mad and sad, disappointed, and frustrated”.
+Make emotional check-ins part of everyday conversation and make sure to use the words we mean.
+Often, we only say “mad” when what we are really feeling is a mix of emotions: “mad and sad, disappointed, and frustrated.”

-As we first start supporting emotion recognition and regulation with our kids we may have to provide some options of calm down tools.
-Offer ideas that have worked for you personally and show them how it’s done (deep breathing, squish clay, scream in a pillow, sip cold water).
-As they begin to build mastery remind them of effective tools they have used in the past and offer lots of verbal praise as they remember to practice.
+As we first start supporting emotion recognition and regulation with our kids, we may need to provide some calm-down tools.
+Offer ideas that have worked for you personally and show them how it’s done (deep breathing, squish clay, scream into a pillow, sip cold water).
+As they begin to build mastery, remind them of the effective tools they have used in the past and offer lots of verbal praise as they remember to practice.

 Manage Your Own Emotions